Edmonton engages in conservation conversation

 Approximately 100 people attended the event.
 Some were familiar with NCC and the world of conservation.
 For others, it was their first foray into the world of environmental protection.
-What each discovered over the course of the evening was that everybody has their own stories about connecting to the natural world and their own reasons why protecting it is important.
+What listeners discovered over the course of the evening was that everybody has their own stories about connecting to the natural world and their own reasons why protecting it is important.

 The same mindset is used to steward an area very close to Edmonton: the Beaver Hills Biosphere, which is 20 minutes east of the city.
 Beaver Hills already contains many protected places, such as Elk Island National Park and the Beaverhill Lake.
-But by banding together, this community has achieved biosphere status: a UNESCO designation that recognizes the harmonious integration of people and nature on the landscape.
+But by banding together, the area has achieved biosphere status: a UNESCO designation that recognizes the harmonious integration of people and nature on the landscape.

 Zoë Arnold presenting Denise Harris with the Golden Glove Award (Photo by NCC)

-Every year, Alberta’s CV program recognizes the individual who has attended the most volunteer events across the province and awards them with the Golden Glove Award.
+Every year, Alberta’s Conservation Volunteers program recognizes the individual who has attended the most volunteer events across the province and awards them with the Golden Glove Award.
 Zoë Arnold, Alberta’s Conservation Volunteers program manager, wrapped up her talk by presenting the award to Denise Harris, a valued volunteer who attended an amazing 14 events last year.

-NCC closed the night talking about their new campaign, aimed at supporters looking to invest in a cause close to home.
+NCC staff closed the night talking about a new campaign, aimed at supporters looking to invest in a cause close to home.
 NCC has been active in the Beaver Hills since 2002 and has recently ramped up efforts with the recently announced Beaver Hills Conservation Campaign.
 This five-year campaign has an ambitious goal of raising $20 million, which will go toward expanding and connecting this protected landscapes.